flechtenberg/pulpo/README.md

 Find example notebooks for a [hydrogen case](https://github.com/flechtenberg/pulpo/blob/master/notebooks/hydrogen_showcase.ipynb), an [electricity case](https://github.com/flechtenberg/pulpo/blob/master/notebooks/electricity_showcase.ipynb), and a [plastic case](https://github.com/flechtenberg/pulpo/blob/master/notebooks/plastic_showcase.ipynb) here.

+There is also a "workshop" repository ([here](https://github.com/flechtenberg/pulpo_workshop)), which has been created for the Brightcon 2024 conference.
+It contains several notebooks that guide you through the PULPO package and its functionalities, as well as an exercise.

 ### 🧪 Tests

 Calling from the package folder: